harrisrobin/react-native-checklist/README.md

 A check list to refer to before starting a react-native project.
 All credit goes to Chris Ball as this is heavily based on his [Chain React 2017](https://www.youtube.com/watch?v=W8X7t1qlT_w) talk.

+***Disclaimer: This is still a work in progress.
+If you notice any mistakes, PRs are very appreciated.***

 ## Table of content